Orbital magnetization in Sierpinski fractals: Introduction

-In physics, electronic fractals have gained increasing attention in the last few years.
+In physics, electronic fractals have gained increasing attention in recent years.
 With advances in the manipulation of matter at the nanoscale, the fabrication of nanostructured fractal patterns has become possible.
-Electronic fractal systems at the nanoscale have been constructed using various approaches, including bismuth nanostructures \cite{Canyellas2024}, surface-positioned molecules \cite{Kempkes2018}, and self-assembled molecular systems \cite{Newkome2006, Shang2015}, where electrons are constrained to move within fractal lattice geometries.
+Electronic nanoscale fractal systems have been constructed using various approaches, including bismuth nanostructures \cite{Canyellas2024}, surface-positioned molecules \cite{Kempkes2018}, and self-assembled molecular systems \cite{Newkome2006, Shang2015}, where electrons are constrained to move within fractal lattice geometries.
 The non-integer fractal dimension of this structure enables the emergence of many interesting and exotic phenomena.
-A remarkable example is the recent proposal in which electronic fractals can host topological phases even without the usual driving terms, such as spin-orbit coupling or magnetic fields, in the electronic Hamiltonian \cite{Eek2025}.
+A remarkable example is the recent proposal in which electronic fractals can host topological phases even without the usual driving terms, such as spin-orbit coupling or magnetic fields, in the electronic Hamiltonian \cite{CristianePRL}.
 We also mention the possible loss of correlation between transport coefficients and topological invariants in certain electronic fractals, as pointed out by some numerical studies \cite{Iliasov2020, Fremling2020}.
 Electronic fractals have also been known to exhibit particular charge localization \cite{lagefrontier, CristianePRR} and self-similarity in electronic responses \cite{Pedersen2020,Agarwala2019,lagepccp,BiplabPRB}.
-Furthermore, fractal systems lack translational symmetry, making them interesting platforms for studying local topological aspects of matter \cite{dosAnjos2025, Bianco2011, Bau2024}.
+Furthermore, fractal systems lack translational symmetry, making them interesting platforms for studying local topological aspects of matter \cite{Bianco2011, dosAnjos2025, Melo2023, Bau2024}.
 In fact, real-space topology has been studied in fractal systems of both $\mathbb{Z}_2$ insulators and Chern insulators, including Sierpinski triangles \cite{haldanecristiane, PhysRevB.98.205116,SPaiPRB} and Sierpinski carpets \cite{RojoFrancas2024,lagetarik2025}.
-Other types of topological phases in distinct fractal systems have also been explored \cite{Manna_Roy_2023,Chen2025,lage2025sc,Cao2025}.
+Other types of topological phases have also been explored in distinct fractal systems \cite{Manna_Roy_2023,Chen2025,lage2025sc,Cao2025}.

 Recently, electronic orbital angular momentum in condensed matter systems has piqued the interest of the scientific community.
 Its relevance to the equilibrium magnetization of nanostructured systems \cite{Tschirhart2021, Peredkov2011, liu2025} and the development of novel approaches for generating nonequilibrium orbital currents \cite{Cysne2021, Go2018} and densities \cite{Cysne2023, Johansson2024} has given rise to the emerging field of orbitronics \cite{Cysne2025, Jo2024, Burgos2024}.